 APPEAL: If the principal or designee determines that it is not in a student's best educational interest to take a virtual course, the student and the parents/guardians will be notified in writing, provided an explanation for the decision and informed that the student or parents/guardians may appeal the decision to the Board.
 However, if the student is receiving special education services, the student's IEP team will make the final decision regarding student enrollment in a virtual course in accordance with federal law, and the decision must be appealed through the special education process rather than through the Board.
-If the student's enrollment, and the student or parent/guardian will provide written reasons for denying the student's enrollment, and the student or parent/guardian will provide written reasons the student should be allowed to take the course.
+If the student or parent/guardian appeals to the Board, the principal or designee will provide the Board written reasons for denying the student's enrollment, and the student or parent/guardian will provide written reasons the student should be allowed to take the course.
 Both documents will be retained by the Board and will be incorporated into the minutes.
-In addition, the student, parents/guardians and the principal or designee will consider the information presented and release a written decision within 30 calendar days of the meeting.
-The student or parents/guardians may appeal the decision to parents/guardians may appeal to DESE must be filed within seven days of the Board's final decision.
+In addition, the student, parents/guardians and the principal or designee will be allowed to present their arguments at a Board meeting.
+The appeal to the Board shall be held in closed session.
+The Board will consider the information presented and release a written decision within 30 calendar days of the meeting.
+The student or parents/guardians may appeal the decision to DESE.
+The appeal to DESE must be filed within seven days of the Board's final decision.